SchachSebastian/me-web-interface/README.md

 This project connects a Minecraft CC Tweaked computer to a web-based React interface via a Node.js server, allowing you to:

-- 📦 View all items stored in your **Applied Energistics 2 ME system**
+- 📦 View all items stored in your **Applied Energistics 2 ME system or RS system**
-- 🧠 Interface using a **Lua script with Advanced Peripherals’ ME Bridge**
+- 🧠 Interface using a **Lua script with Advanced Peripherals’ ME Bridge or RS Bridge**
 - 🌐 Browse your inventory from a sleek **React frontend**
-- 🛠️ Even **remotely craft items** directly from the web interface — just click and let the ME system handle the rest!
+- 🛠️ Even **remotely craft items** directly from the web interface — just click and let the ME/RS system handle the rest!

 ---